-- 1. Get help by contacting the College District Counseling Office at the Blinn-Bryan Campus Building D, Room 160 (979-209-7251) or the Blinn-Brenham Campus Administration Building, Room 206 (979-830-4962). - 2.
-Learn to look for "red flags" in relationships so you can learn to avoid some of those characteristics in future partners. - Consider making a report with the District Police Department and/or the Title IX Coordinator and request a "no contact" directive from the College District to prevent future contact. - 4.
+- 1. Get help by contacting the College District Counseling Office at the Blinn-Bryan Campus Building D, Room 160 (979-209-7251), the Blinn-Rellis campus Schwartz Building, Suite 230 (979-209-8947), or the Blinn-Brenham Campus Administration Building, Room 104 (979-830-4157). - 2.
+Learn to look for "red flags" in relationships so you can learn to avoid some of those characteristics in future partners. - 3.
+Consider making a report with the District Police Department and/or the Title IX Coordinator and request a "no contact" directive from the College District to prevent future contact. - 4.
 Consider getting a Protection From Abuse Order or No Contact Order from a local judge or magisterial justice. - 5.
-Learn more about what behaviors constitute dating and domestic violence, understand that it is not your fault, and talk with friends and family members about ways they can support you.

-6. Trust your instincts - if something doesn't feel right in a relationship, speak up or end it.
+Learn more about what behaviors constitute dating and domestic violence, understand that it is not your fault, and talk with friends and family members about ways they can support you. - 6.
+Trust your instincts if something doesn't feel right in a relationship, speak up or end it.